-Finding out what the requirements are for you to become a pharmacy technician can be confusing.
-This list will help you understand the pharmacy technician requirements in your state.
+Finding out what the license requirements are for you to become a pharmacy technician can be confusing.
+This list will help you understand these requirements and how to get a pharmacy technician license in your state.

 Before we dive in, you should know about our Online Pharmacy Technician Training Course here at Stepful.
 Our 4-month online program prepares you to get your CPhT certification from the PTCB which many states require.
 It includes an in-person externship and job placement support.

-In Alabama, pharmacy technicians must obtain a license through the Alabama State Board of Pharmacy.
+In Alabama, pharmacy technicians and pharmacy technician trainees must obtain a license through the Alabama State Board of Pharmacy.
 This requires passing a criminal background check, submitting a current photo or driver's license, and paying a $60 application fee, $40 background check fee, and $4 service fee.